Course #: SCI-06125-00

 Mon 10:00-11:30 Gund 111; Fri 10:30-12:00 Gund 111

-The primary focus of this course is the study of the thermal, luminous and acoustic behavior of buildings in an architectural context.
+The primary focus of GSD 6125 is the study of ecological considerations in architectural design.
+These considerations include the thermal, luminous, and acoustic behavior of buildings.
 The course examines the basic scientific principles underlying these phenomena and introduces students to a range of technologies and analysis techniques for designing comfortable indoor environments.
-Students will be challenged to apply these techniques and explore the role light, energy and sound can play in shaping architecture.
+Students are challenged to apply these techniques and explore the role energy, light, sound, water, and materials can play in shaping architecture.

-The course format consists of biweekly lectures and occasional workshops.
-Individual and group assignments as well as in-class presentations will help students to study the contemporary use of environmental technologies in buildings.
+The course format consists of biweekly lectures and periodic workshops.
+Individual and group assignments as well as in-class presentations help students to study the contemporary use of environmental technologies in buildings.